dronefreak/dji-tello-target-tracking/README.md

 pip install dist/tellopy-*.dev*.whl --upgrade
 ```

-# Flight rules
+# Flight Rules
 - Although tellos are very safe to operate, wear safety glasses as an added precaution
 - Do not fly over people
-- Memorize the controls *before* taking off
+- Memorize the controls *before* taking off.
+The controls are mentioned in the tracking codes.
 - Always be ready to land the drone (backspace)
 - If the program crashes restart it to regain control
-- if drone is going out of control just hit it and it will turn off.
+- If drone is going out of control just hit it and it will turn off.

-## Tello lights

-- flashing blue - charging
-- solid blue - charged
-- flashing purple - booting up
-- flashing yellow fast - wifi network set up, waiting for connection
-- flashing yellow - User connected

-## Recording a video
+## Recording Videos
-hit r to record a video it is output to <home>/Pictures
+Press `R` to toggle recording and press again to finish.
+The recorded videos and pictures are saved in  <home>/Pictures